MenkeTechnologies/zpwr/README.md

 - neovim with 78 plugins and python3/node support
 - perl
 - bash (4.0+, 3.2 not supported)
-- oh-my-zsh with 80 plugins of which 45 are custom
+- zinit with 80 plugins of which 45 are custom
 - forked powerlevel9k zsh prompt with ~dirs
 - youcompleteme
 - ultisnips